 Motorcyclists are more likely to die in a drunk driving crash than drivers.
 Don’t become a sad statistic, be sure to avoid driving under any kind of influence, when drowsy and while distracted.

 What can drivers do to share the road more safely?
-Check out these tips:
+Check out these safety tips for drivers:

 1. Beware your blind spots.